-Nirantar has systematically engaged with mainstream education with a vision to inform it with a gender and equity perspective.
+Nirantar has systematically engaged in mainstream education with a vision to bring a gender and equity perspective within its structure.
 Gender has, over the last decade, found greater space in State policy and program initiatives, albeit with a narrow focus on increasing girls’ access to education.
-Nirantar highlights the importance of looking beyond access, and also ensuring that gender is key to all dimensions of education including content and pedagogy — the teaching-learning processes.
-We call for gender to be integral to education, rather than taking the ‘add and stir’ approach.
-Nirantar does not equate ‘gender’ with ‘girls’.
-We see gender as a social structure that impacts girls and boys as well as transgenders.
+We see gender as a social structure that impacts girls and boys, as well as transgender individuals.

 Nirantar calls for gender to be integral to education, rather than taking the ‘add and stir’ approach.
 We seek to highlight the importance of looking beyond access, to ensuring that gender is key to all dimensions of education including content and pedagogy — the teaching-learning processes.
 We strive to achieve this through capacity building of teachers, and creating material in a context and language in which little is available from the rich literature that currently exists in English on gender and education.

 Engagement with School Curriculum: Government school textbooks produced post the NCERT’s National Curriculum Framework of 2000 were critiqued for containing numerous factual errors and for distorting facts.
 In this respect, Nirantar undertook a study of school textbooks published both by the government and by private publishers across four states and at the national-level in 2004.

 Some of the many questions that were addressed by this study titled ‘Textbook Regimes: A Feminist Critique of Nation and Identity’ were regarding the content, its structure, ideas of femininity and masculinity, and invisibilisation of not just women but other identities.